nicklockwood/ShapeScript/docs/src/export.md

 ShapeScript scenes use the "Y-up" convention, where the Y-axis points up and the Z-axis points out from the screen.
 Some popular 3D printing applications such as [Cura](https://ultimaker.com/software/ultimaker-cura) use the "Z-up" convention instead.
 Check the "Convert to Z-Up" option in the export window to export your model in this orientation.

+## Plotters and CNC Machines

+By selecting the SVG option, you can export your model as a 2D cross-section.
+Unlike the other model export formats, the SVG export option does not preserve any depth or material information, but simply takes a slice across the XY plane and captures a vector outline suitable for printing or carving by a [plotter](https://en.wikipedia.org/wiki/Plotter) or [CNC machine](https://en.wikipedia.org/wiki/Numerical_control).

 ## Image Formats

-In addition to 3D model formats, ShapeScript can also export 2D images.
+In addition to 3D models and 2D vector paths, ShapeScript can also export bitmap images.
 By default, images will be captured using the current camera, but you can select a different [camera view](cameras.md) from the export window.

 The following image formats are supported: